Paul-Dempsey/rack-dev-notes/doc/hot-svg.md

 ```

 In other words, do the regular normal thing.
 That's what the Rack Library builds will do.
-Becuase we haven't updated the GitHub action, the GitHub builds are not dev builds.
+Because we haven't updated the GitHub action, the GitHub builds are not dev builds.

 So what did we get from this change, given there's nothing about the main topic of this dev note here yet?
 We got: